This has

 Since launching production in 1978, we have delivered over 450 tennis practise walls.
 From France in the west to Kazakhstan in the east, from Finland in the north to Greece in the south, Maillith tennis practise walls stand on tennis courts in a host of countries throughout Europe and even in Asia and Africa.
 And in many cases for decades.

-The oldest tennis wall still in use known to us has been at the University of Augsburg for roughly 40 years (see references).
+The oldest tennis wall still in use known to us has been at the University of Augsburg for over 45 years (see references).

 Here you will find an extract from our reference list (PDF 78.5 KB).